“The [weirdest riddle game on the internet.]”

 Okay, so this is a weird one, but I promise it is worth it: “E.B.O.N.Y.” is not a new or even a well-known game, it is more of a deep ancient relic of the internet that I found almost ten years ago, and it is very dear to me.
 I do not expect anybody that reads this article to know about it, especially as it was taken down from the internet for a while.
 It is the Necronomicon of games.

 Genre-wise, “E.B.O.N.Y.” is a browser-based riddle game.
 Those titles typically consist of multiple levels, each of them with a clue and a password you need to figure out, and usually input using the website’s URL.
 “E.B.O.N.Y.” describes itself as the “weirdest” of them, and I do not believe that to be an understatement.
-Its depth, how complex and how immersive it is for just a few HTML pages linked by passwords, and how incredibly mind-blowing the things you have to do to solve the riddles, how outside the box you have to think… It is something extraordinary.
+How complex and how immersive it is for just a few HTML pages linked by passwords, and how incredibly mind-blowing the things are which you have to do to solve the riddles, how outside the box you have to think… It is something extraordinary.

 The depth of the abyss